faizansaghir/hibernate/Readme.md

     This new class needs to have ```Embeddable``` which tells Hibernate that the field is not a separate entity.
     The fields of the Embeddable object will be separated out into multiple columns with the parent table itself.
     &emsp;
+6. **Mapping Relations**
+   - **@OneToOne**: Annotated on field which represents a one-to-one relation in database.
+     If both the Entity have ```@OneToOne``` with a reference to the other Entity, one of the entity must have ```mappedBy``` attribute specified in its annotation, else tables associated to both the entities will have foreign key referencing to the other entity table.
+     > Say Student has Address and both have @OneToOne mapping without mappedBy attribute in either of the entity class, Student will have address_id while Address will have student_id as foreign key.
+        If we save Address first and then its associated Student, Hibernate will first create entry in Address will null
+        reference to Student and once the associated Student is added to Student table, it will update the existing Address entry

+     If one of the Entity has mappedBy mentioned as field name in other Entity that reference this Entity,
+     then the table associated with this Entity will not have foreign key column while the other one will maintain the column.
+     > Say Student mentions the mappedBy attribute in the annotation, then Address will maintain student_id
+        while Student will not have any foreign key column
+        If Address is persisted first and then its associated Student, then Hibernate will use update query to add value to foreign_key column.
+        If Student is persisted first and then its associated Address, then Hibernate will only use insert query and no update query is needed.

+   - **@OneToMany**: Annotated on field which is List representing a one-to-many relation in database.
+        Used in combination with its attribute ```mappedBy``` which refers to field in entity that has many-to-one mapping.
+        If we do not mention ```mappedBy``` then the class with this annotation will create a mapping table separately.
+        ```mappedBy``` tells the Entity that the mapping column is handled by the other entity and not by a mapping table.
+     > If we have Student and Book with OneToMany mapping, we mention @OneToMany in Student for List&lt;Book&gt; field
+    and @ManyToOne in Book for Student field.
+    We can have 2 approaches, we get a mapping table of book_id to student_id or we create a foreign key column in Book.
+    Without mappedBy mentioned in either of the Entity, both table as well as foreign key column will be created
+    We can not get only additional mapping table, hence we need to go with additional foreign key column in Book table.
+    To eliminate the additional mapping table, we should mention name of the field in Book class that reference Student Entity
+    This mapping also follows similar approach for different order of inserting into database for dependant entities.

+   - **@ManyToMany**: Annotated on field which is List representing a many-to-many relation in database.
+     For ```@ManyToMany```, if we do not specify mappedBy in either of the Entity, both will create mapping tables.
+     The first will create ```entity1_entity2```, the second will create ```entity2_entity1```.
+     > If Author and Book entity are related with ManyToMany mapping, we mention @ManyToMany in Author for List&lt;Book&gt; field
+    and @ManyToMany in Book for List&lt;Author&gt; field
+    We can have 2 approaches, we get a mapping table of book_author or author_book
+    Without mappedBy mentioned in either of the Entity, both tables will be created
+    If we want to remove author_book and only have book_author mapping table, we add mappedBy attribute in Author Entity
+    Here the order of insertion into table does not matter as whenever both associated entities are inserted,
+    only then the mapping table is populated.